UtrechtUniversity/yoda/docs/design/overview/statistics.md

 ## Storage collection job
 ### Changes in collection of storage
-Where yhe original job was based on a monthly premise and with a maximum of 12 months back, the new job however will be able to run anytime.
+Where the original job was based on a monthly premise and with a maximum of 12 months back, the new job however will be able to run anytime.
 This, with a minimum resolution of daily probes.
 Where the original job was limited to a 12 month cyclic buffer, making it impossible to record for more than 1 year of historic data, the new collection method has no limit in registering storage data anymore.
 In other words the entire storage history will be kept safely during the lifetime of the Yoda instance.